 6. What is the age when your children can start to swim

 Do 5 year olds learn to be safe in the water quicker than 2 year olds or than children who start swimming at 6 months old?
 It depends…on all the factors described so far.
 In general babies younger than 18 months old don’t have a fear of water, which is such a plus when learning to swim.
-You can find how to teach a 2 year old to swim and swimming skills they can learn on blog- 2 year old swimming ability.
+To teach a 2 year old to swim and find out the swimming skills they are able to learn, read: 2 year old swimming ability.

 So with consistent and frequent lessons they can learn breath control, the back float, how to roll from front to back and other water safety skills, just as fast as 5 year olds learn the same skills.
 Children who start learning at an younger age will become more comfortable and natural in the water at that younger age.
 Just because a child starts learning to swim at an older age does not mean they will learn faster.
 Especially if the child has already developed a fear of water or has difficulties learning the correct arm and leg movements used in swimming.